 How does dry needling fit into my overall treatment plan at Fast Track Physical Therapy?

-To receive more information about Dry Needling treatment, our physical therapy programs, or to receive patient resources, please give us a call at (317) 209-1900 or fill out a contact form.
+To receive more information about Dry Needling treatment, our physical therapy programs, or to receive patient resources, please give us a call at (317) 209-1900 or contact us online.